 2. The presentation of the company

-In your waste management services business plan, the second section should focus on the structure and ownership, location, and management team of your company.
+In your waste management company business plan, the second section should focus on the structure and ownership, location, and management team of your company.

 In the structure and ownership part, you'll provide an overview of the business's legal structure, details about the owners, and their respective investments and ownership shares.
 This clarity is crucial, especially if you're seeking financing, as it helps the reader understand which legal entity will receive the funds and who controls the business.